ITz-net/openvpn_ubuntu/README.md

-# openvpn_ubuntu
+# Simple pre-compiled OpenVPN with TunnelBlick XOR Patch on latest Ubuntu 17.x binaries!
-OpenVPN compiled with TunnelBlick XOR Patch on latest Ubuntu 17.x
+Try to download a pre-compiled *.deb file and install it use command dpkg -i *.deb, tested on Ubuntu 16.04.LTS and latest Ubuntu 17.x